 PHOENIX -- There were expectations that Jeff Hornacek might set some Phoenix Suns coaching records this season, but not like this.

-Guard Eric Bledsoe collected 18 of his 24 points in the second half, forward Markieff Morris continued his hot shooting run with 23 points off the bench, and Hornacek became the first coach in Suns history to win the first four home games of his tenure with a 101-94 victory over the New Orleans Pelicans on Sunday.
+Guard Eric Bledsoe collected 24 points and six assists, forward Markieff Morris continued his hot scoring with 23 points off the bench, and Hornacek became the first coach in Suns history to win the first four home games of his tenure with a 101-94 victory over the New Orleans Pelicans on Sunday.

 The Suns, picked by many to battle for the No. 1 pick in the NBA draft, are now 5-2 overall.
-Phoenix swept the season series from the Pelicans (3-4) with its second win against New Orleans in six days, but they needed a 59-point second half to get the job done.
+Phoenix swept the season series from the Pelicans (3-4) with its second win against New Orleans in six days.

-But the Suns put the game away from outside late.
-After missing their first 10 3-pointers Sunday, the Suns hit seven of their last 12 from long range with guards Gerald Green, Dragic and Bledsoe all sinking long-range shots during a 15-6 run that won the game.
+After missing their first 10 3-pointers Sunday, the Suns hit seven of their last 12 from long range with guards Gerald Green, Goran Dragic and Bledsoe all sinking long-range shots during a 15-6 run that won the game.
 Bledsoe's 3-pointer with 1:25 left, just before the shot clock expired, gave Phoenix a 95-85 lead, its biggest of a very tight game.

 Dragic returned after missing three games with a sprained left ankle and had 12 points in 29 minutes off the bench.